Lesson 3: Fundamental Writing Skills

 Why this strategy might be useful:

 The purpose of this technique is to open yourself up to the possibilities of your ideas while establishing a record of what those ideas are.
-Through the unhindered nature of this open process, you are freed to stumble into interesting options you might not have previously considered.
+Through the unhindered nature of this open process, you are free to stumble into interesting options you might not have previously considered.

 You can find this information (and more!) in the Writing Center’s online Writer’s Handbook section on Freewriting.